mathewjordan/iiif/markdown_annotation_body.md

 This text is *The Guide for the Heedless* by the learned Imam Sīdī ʿAbd Allāh ibn al-Ḥājj Ibrāhīm

-a) All praise belongs to God, who led us
+* All praise belongs to God, who led us

-  b) to the truth and away from falsehood, and denied us
+  - to the truth and away from falsehood, and denied us

-a) What the best of the honored ones forbade us
+* What the best of the honored ones forbade us

-  b) may our Lord bring him peace and pray upon him.
+  - may our Lord bring him peace and pray upon him.

 \[Falsehood\] incurs disapproval and prohibition,[^1]

-within it all the sciences of evil are discerned.
+_within it all the sciences of evil are discerned._

 It includes conferring on someone a benefit or an affliction,